 - Frequent use of a cooking fire without proper ventilation

 Emphysema occurs when small air sacs called “alveoli” becomes damaged.
-This in turn causes, lungs to become less efficient in getting oxygen out of the air.
+This, in turn, causes, lungs to become less efficient in getting oxygen out of the air.
 It also causes difficulty in getting rid of carbon dioxide.
-The alveoli loses their elasticity resulting in air trapped inside the lungs.
-Thus, airway becomes “flabby” and does not push the air out.
+The alveoli lose their elasticity resulting in air trapped inside the lungs.
+Thus, the airway becomes “flabby” and does not push the air out.
 Old air gets trapped inside the air sacs, having no room for new air to get in.
-This in turn, causes difficulty for the body to meet all oxygen needs, resulting in shortness of breath and a chronic cough.
+This, in turn, causes difficulty for the body to meet all oxygen needs, resulting in shortness of breath and a chronic cough.

-This is an inflammation of medium sized airway.
-Physiologically, there is a damage to cilia (small hair like structures in bronchial tube).
+This is an inflammation of the medium-sized airway.
+Physiologically, there is damage to cilia (small hair-like structures in a bronchial tube).
 This damage results in difficulty to get rid of mucus.
 This causes more mucus and more cough.
 It also causes swollen and clogged airways.
 This results in obstruction and increase in breathing difficulty.

 A person will Complain of…

 - Ongoing cough.
 The cough usually produces mucus.

 - Shortness of breath.
 SOB increases with any physical activity.

 - Whistling or squeaky sound while breathing, (wheezing)

 - In severe cases, swelling of ankles, and feet, as well as weight loss and poor endurance.